AhmedElgaidi/useful-linux-commands/commands.md

 ## grep:
 - Stands for: **Global Regular Expression Print**.
-- It's used to search for a specific string in a specific file (**return the lines that contain that word!**).
+- It's used to search for a specific regular expression in a specific file (**return the lines that contain that word!**).

 ### 1. Basic example:
 ```shell